symfony/symfony-docs/components/uid.rst

     }

-.. versionadded:: 5.2

-    The ULID type and generator were introduced in Symfony 5.2.

 When using built-in Doctrine repository methods (e.g. ``findOneBy()``), Doctrine knows how to convert these ULID types to build the SQL query (e.g. ``->findOneBy(['user' => $user->getUlid()])``).
 However, when using DQL